Become a baker using the Concordium Client#

 .

-To start the node with these baker keys and bake blocks you need to restart the node.
+To start the node with these validator keys and produce blocks you need to restart the node.

-to configure a baker and open a baker pool.
-The following is an example of how configure baker
+to configure a validator and open a staking pool.
+The following is an example of how configure validator

 might be used: